jcosmo/buildr-bash-completion/README.md

 bash-completion: http://bash-completion.alioth.debian.org/
 buildr: http://buildr.apache.org/

 Knows the options via _parse_help, and can figure out buildr tasks.

+Caches a copy of the possible build tasks based on the current directory.
+This has the undesirable sideeffect of not noticing a change in the possible build tasks if you change the buildfile.
+Right now the only workaround is to open a new shell (or run buildr in a different directory)

 Install:
-    cp buildr /etc/bash_completion.d/
+    cp buildr_bash_expansion.sh /etc/bash_completion.d/buildr
     (may need to source /etc/bash_completion.d/buildr)

-Kind of klugey at the moment, our buildfile includes ant tasks for checkstyle, which ends up loading a handful of pom.xml and generally being a touch slow, so there is a klugey hack to skip that and specify 'checkstyle' directly.
+Or if you use a local .bash.d directory:
+    cp buildr_bash_expansion.sh ~/.bash.d

+TODO:
+* Expire the cache periodically?
+* Look for the possible buildfile in more than the current directory